 Bridges have many important cosmetic and functional purposes.
 They are used to bridge the gap created by missing teeth and improve the appearance and function of the mouth so you can chew and speak more easily.

 What is it?

 A bridge is a fixed prosthetic device that is cemented onto existing teeth to fill the gap from a missing tooth or teeth.
 The bridge is supported by the teeth on either side of the gap.

 During your first visit, the teeth beside the gap are prepared.
 Impressions of your teeth are then made and are sent to a technician to create a model of the bridge.

 While your bridge is being made, your dentist will make a temporary bridge for you.
-At your next appointment, your temporary bridge will be removed and the permanent one will be placed and adjusted to achieve a proper fit.
+At your next appointment in our Vancouver dental clinic, your temporary bridge will be removed and, the permanent one will be placed and adjusted to achieve a proper fit.
 The bridge is then permanently cemented into place.